Nürburgring 24 Hours: 2011 race

 With Corpus Christi weekend being rather late in 2011 on June 23–26, the 2011 event was held two weeks after the 2011 24 Hours of Le Mans.
 The first five VLN races of 2011 were won by a factory-entered BMW, a GT3-class Mercedes SLS, a new Ferrari 458, the Hybrid Porsche GT3 and finally an Audi R8 LMS, so at least these five different brands were expected to challenge for the overall win in the 24 hours.
-In the first qualifying session, the Hankook-sponsored Farnbacher-Ferrari used soft tyres and was about 7 seconds faster than the competitors, lapping at an average speed of over 181 km/h, the fastest since 1983.
+In the first qualifying session, the Hankook-sponsored Farnbacher-Ferrari used soft tyres and was about 7 seconds faster than the competitors, lapping at an average speed of over 181 km/h, the fastest since 1983, when it was still run with prototype cars.
 This earned the team the pole position, but also an extra weight of 25 kg in the pre-race update of the ‘Balance of Performance’.
 Team Manthey decided to find out in the early stages of the race which class was more effective under the current conditions, entering their four Porsche factory drivers on two yellow and green Porsche 997 GT3: two pilots shared the #11 SP9/GT3-spec ‘R’, which had more power and qualified 8th, two others the #18 SP7/GT2-class ‘RSR’, which had more downforce, but was only 16th on the grid.
 After a few hours in changing weather conditions, the team retired the ‘R’ to focus on the ‘RSR’ which already had won three times since 2007.
 Without any problems, it went on to win its fourth Nürburgring 24 Hours, with a new distance record of 156 laps.
 Second place was taken by another GT2-spec car, the #1 factory BMW M3 GT which had won in 2010.
 Five GT3 cars of Audi and Mercedes followed.
 The SP8/GT2-class #2 Ferrari had run into early problems, but set the fastest race lap in the final hours, finishing 8th and James Glickenhaus’ P4/5 Competizione finished 39th, second in the E1-XP2.

 After 2010 Sorg Rennsport took the victory in class SP4 again.
 Gianvito Rossi, Diego Romanini, Alfredo Varini and Alexander Rappold have been the only team in that class.